Student Stories: Emily Witek

 Witek previously worked for District 205 in Elmhurst, where she taught seventh and eighth grade science.
 She was one of eight teachers (out of 600) in the district who piloted Project Lead the Way, which prepared students for careers by giving them hands-on opportunities to create solutions to real-world problems.
 She then moved to Indianapolis to teach eighth grade science.

-She has now moved out of the schools and works for a hospital network as a credentialed trainer in the IT department.
+She has now moved out of the schools and works for a hospital network as a credentialed trainer in the IT department, having become a certified Microsoft Outlook and PowerPoint specialist.

-“I train caregivers such as doctors and nurses how to use our electronic medical record system, Epic.
+“I train outpatient and hospice caregivers, such as doctors and nurses, how to use our electronic medical record system, Epic.
 My teaching experience has lent its way into my training of adults.”

 Witek enjoyed her time at COD, which provided opportunities for educational and personal growth.